 If you would like a shot at salmon and char during your stay, the lodge will normally watch for the best weather day to fly to the coast, and plan to make a day of it.
 The flight is spectacular, gradually climbing through tundra hills with cascading waterfalls and frequent animal sightings, finally cresting over the coastal mountains and out over the ocean itself.
 Though the flight alone is worth the price of admission, the salmon fishing on these remote rivers is superb, with anglers catching chrome-bright fish only hours from the sea.
 Bring your camera for this day, not only for the flight, but for the frequent brown bear sightings along the streams.
 Amazing!

 Every day upon return to the lodge, Bob will have wonderful appetizers ready for you, followed shortly by dinners you will not soon forget.
 Stuffed, you can waddle over and collapse in the gathering room overlooking the lake, and tell stories from the day as loons call into the dusk outside the lodge.
 Relax, you are really here, and tomorrow, another adventure awaits.

 What Makes This Destination Special and Unique?

-• The lodge’s home water – the Copper River, where guests will spend three of their fishing days – is one of the most beautiful and productive rivers in Bristol Bay.
-Guests spend each of these days on water that can be reached via jet boat in the unlikely event that weather precludes flying, fishing for beautifully-marked rainbow trout that are a mix of resident and lake-run fish…no matter the season, there are always plenty of fish in the Copper.
+• The lodge’s home water – the Copper River, where guests will normally spend three of their fishing days – is one of the most beautiful and productive rivers in Bristol Bay.
+Guests spend each of these days on water that can be reached first via floatplane and then by jet boat.
+Fishing for beautifully-marked rainbow trout here is for a mix of resident and lake-run fish…no matter the season, there are always plenty of fish in the Copper.

 • The lodge only accommodates six anglers a week, assuring an intimate, private experience for guests.
 This small number also gives maximum flexibility in daily fishing choices.